zzaia/zzaia-trio-coffee-shop/README.md

 ---

+## Problem Statement

+Client demands a coffee shop system capable of managing orders, closing the gap between the manager that execute the order and the customer that places the order.

 ## 🎯 Project Overview

 Production-ready coffee shop order management system built with modern microservices architecture, demonstrating enterprise-level design patterns, cloud-native deployment, and event-driven architecture.